 Jesus says that he has come that we may have life and have it to the full.
 There is no caveat to this; it is not life to the full if we have Jesus and a relationship, or Jesus and a great job or Jesus and children, it is full life in Jesus alone.
-My life is full, because I am in Jesus, that is the message that LGBT people need to hear, it is the message that I need to hear, full life, contented life, satisfied life is found in Jesus and him alone.
+My life is full, because I am in Jesus, that is the message that LGBT people need to hear, it is the message that all people need to hear, it is the message that I need to hear, full life, contented life, satisfied life is found in Jesus and him alone.